-There are 80 Gromits across the city, all decorated in weird and wonderful ways.
+During 2013, there are 80 Gromits across the city, all decorated in weird and wonderful ways.
 My favourite is, of course, Tutan-Gromit (as I’m sure you’ll agree!).

-For those not familiar, Gromit is the canine companion of Wallace, characters created by Nick Park’s Bristol-based Aardman Studios, who have now become great British icons).
-Nick also made the Creature Comforts animations and the movie Chicken Run.
+For those not familiar, Gromit is the canine companion of Wallace, a pair of animated characters created by Nick Park’s Bristol-based Aardman Studios, who have now become great British icons.
+Aardman also made the Creature Comforts animations and movies such as Chicken Run and Early Man.

 One of the first watercolours in the gallery was Belzoni’s plan of the tomb.
 Unfortunately, my photograph of the whole picture didn’t come out very well, but there’s an image of it on the Theban Mapping Project website, which you can see here.

-The text on the right, reading right to left, reads:
+The text on the right, reading right to left, says:

 The two names translate as ‘Beloved of Ptah’ and ‘The Maat of Re Endures’.

 The Litany of Re was a New Kingdom funerary text, reserved for the pharaoh and a handful of only the most favoured top-level dignitaries.
-Its contents included:
+According to Wikipedia:

 It was found mostly on tomb walls, in the corridors leading down into the tomb (hence the slanting shape of Belzoni’s paintings).

-The Litany included the invocation of the 75 forms of Re, some of which are shown in the third picture above.
+The Litany included the invocation of the 75 forms of Re, some of which are shown in the third picture below.